 (9) On an appeal made under subsection (8) against a decision, the Commission must rehear the matter and may confirm the decision or set it aside and either substitute a decision the chief executive could make or order the chief executive to decide the matter again.

-[Section 60F inserted by No. 44 of 2008 s.
+[Section 60F inserted: No. 44 of 2008 s.
 39.]

 60G.
 Terminating training contracts